MicrosoftDocs/power-platform/power-platform/alm/extend-pipelines-github-export.md

 ## Example Power Automate Flow

-To call this GitHub workflow, you can create a Power Automate Flow that is triggered when a pipeline artifact is created in Dataverse.
+To call this GitHub workflow, you can create a Power Automate Flow that is triggered when a deployment request is made in Dataverse.
 The Flow can be configured to pass the required inputs to the GitHub workflow.
 For more information on how to create a Power Automate Flow, see [Create a flow](/power-automate/getting-started#create-a-flow).

 ## Flow Details

-The Flow is triggered when a pipeline artifact is created in Dataverse.
+The Flow triggers when the `OnDeploymentRequested` action is run in Dataverse.
 The Flow calls the HTTP connector to trigger the GitHub workflow.
 The Flow passes the required inputs to the GitHub workflow.
 Include the following inputs in the request body:

 - `artifact_url`: Url of the Dataverse solution artifact created by the pipelines.
 - `solution_name`: Name of the Solution in Dataverse environment.